-The Basin is located at the southeastern end of the California Coast Ranges, near the San Andreas and Santa Maria River fault zones and bounded on the north and south by faults.
+The Basin is at the southeastern end of the California Coast Ranges, near the San Andreas and Santa Maria River fault zones, and is bounded on the north and south by faults.
 These faults create several constraints on groundwater flow through the Basin.
-Groundwater flows from the eastern portions of the Basin toward the western most portion of the Basin.
-Surface water flows in the same direction, with the major surface stream being the Cuyama River.
-Multiple smaller streams flow into the Cuyama River, and the Cuyama River flows to the west and eventually joins with the Santa Maria River.
+Groundwater and surface water generally flow from the eastern portions of the Basin toward the westernmost portion of the Basin.
+The major surface stream is the Cuyama River.
+Multiple smaller streams flow into the Cuyama River; and the Cuyama River flows to the west and eventually joins with the Santa Maria River.
 The location of the Basin is shown in Figure ES-3.